d4xyjen/jedi/README.md

 **Pull Requests**

-If you'd like to make some changes to the , be sure to first create a branch for your work.
-Once you're done with your changes, open up a pull request to have your changes merged into the main branch.
+All changes in the repository happen through pull requests, where your changes are reviewed and merged into the main branch.
+We actively invite you to submit your pull requests [here](https://github.com/dakaraic/jedi/pulls).

-Note: You'll need a code review and approval before your changes are merged into the main branch.
 You can request reviews in the [#reviews](https://discordapp.com/channels/966409323817361520/966435732380086302) channel in our Discord server.

 <br/>

 **Conventional Commits**

 We use conventional commits to help us automate releases for the services.
-Here's a page where you can learn more about [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and all of their great benefits.
+Please make sure your commit messages are standardized.
+Here's a page where you can learn more about the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard and its benefits.

 <br/>